Construction Lawyer Brisbane

 Variations

-It is your legal right to have your building dispute case move forward to the QCAT or in the courts and have it resolved as quickly as possible.
+It is your legal right to have your building dispute matter moved forward to the QCAT (Queensland Civil and Administrative Tribunal), or in the courts, and have it resolved as quickly as possible.
 Tribunals are inexpensive, quicker, and less tedious compared to court processes.
-A building dispute lawyer can advise you every step of the way on how you can defend yourself in the tribunal and deal with the legal process of resolving your situation.
+A building dispute lawyer can advise you every step of the way on how you can defend yourself in the tribunal and deal with the legal process of resolving your situation, including providing construction program review and construction business review services.